40net-cloud/fortinet-azure-solutions/FortiGate/Playground/AzureVirtualWAN/README.md

 ![VPN Site configuration](images/config1.png)
 ![VPN Site configuration](images/config2.png)

 Using [this webpage](https://github.com/jvhoof/fortinet-azure-solutions/tree/master/FortiGate/Playground/AzureVirtualWAN) you can convert the Microsoft JSON configuration file of a vpn site into a FortiGate configuration that can be added into the FortiGate branch configuration.
+This webpage can also be downloaded but only processes data locally in your browser using Javascript.
+No data is send to a server for processing.

 Also you will need to change update your external interface of the FortiGate in the resulting configuration.
 Search for "## EXTERNAL INTERFACE ##".